ZenRows/zenrows-mcp/README.md

 ## Quick start

-ZenRows MCP supports two transport options.
+Zenrows MCP supports two transport options.
 Both expose the same set of tools and capabilities.
 Pick the one that fits your client.

 ### Remote MCP server

-Use the hosted ZenRows MCP server when your AI application calls an LLM API directly.
-The server runs on ZenRows infrastructure, so there is nothing to install, configure, or update.
+Use the hosted Zenrows MCP server when your AI application calls an LLM API directly.
+The server runs on Zenrows' infrastructure, so there is nothing to install, configure, or update.

 **Server URL:**